Skip to product information

 View full details

-This is a collector's item from ARABIA, one of Finland's leading ceramic manufacturers.
+This is a collector's item from ARABIA, a leading Finnish pottery manufacturer.

-Sinirintu means "blue bird" in Finnish.
-Maeterlinck's "The Blue Bird of Happiness" is famous in Scandinavia, and it is a fable about how Tiltil and Michiru, who have been on an endless journey but have not been able to find the blue bird that brings them happiness, one day realize that it is their own turtle dove.
-It is a moral story that tells us that happiness is actually close to us all the way through, even if we don't know it.
-Three such blue birds are depicted on this cup.
-Uosikkinen may have also wanted to say that happiness is close to us.
+Sinilintu means "blue bird" in Finnish.
+Maeterlinck's "The Blue Bird" is famous in Scandinavia, and it is a fable in which Tyltyl and Michil, who travel endlessly but are unable to find the blue bird that brings them happiness, one day realize that it is actually their own turtle dove.
+The story is like a moral lesson that happiness is actually close to us all along, we just don't know it.
+This cup features three bluebirds.
+Perhaps Uosikkinen was also trying to say that happiness is close at hand.

-The designer of this piece, Raija Uosikkinen, worked as an exclusive designer for ARABIA for 40 years from 1947 to 1986, and produced masterpieces such as Emilia, Ali, Pajazzo, and Ahmed.
-In particular, she invented the Kalevala year plates, which are produced every year during the Christmas season, and they remain popular among many collectors to this day.
+The designer of this piece, Raija Uosikkinen, worked as an in-house designer for ARABIA for 40 years from 1947 to 1986, creating masterpieces such as Emilia, Ali, Pajazzo, and Ahmed.
+In particular, she designed the Kalevala annual plates, which are produced every year during the Christmas season and remain highly sought after by many collectors to this day.

-This Sinirintu cup is printed using a copperplate transfer printing method, just like the Ali and Payattu cups.
-Copperplate transfer printing is a type of silk screen printing in which a copper plate with a pattern design is coated with cobalt-based ink, the transfer paper is brushed onto a plain piece of pottery to fix it, and then a thin layer of transparent glaze is applied and the piece is refired.
-Individual differences in color shading and unevenness occur depending on the amount of pressure used to transfer the piece.
-Individual differences in color shading and unevenness occur depending on the amount of pressure used to transfer the piece.
-Compared to applying a uniform, even transfer paper, the differences in shading create individuality and flavor, and the skill of the craftsman is clearly apparent.
+This Sinirintu cup is printed using a copperplate transfer method, similar to the Ali and Payattu cups.
+Copperplate transfer printing is a type of silkscreen printing in which a copperplate with a patterned design is coated with cobalt-based ink, the transfer paper is then brushed onto a plain piece of pottery to fix it, and a thin, transparent glaze is applied and the piece is re-fired.
+The amount of pressure used to transfer the ink creates individual differences in color intensity and unevenness.
+Compared to applying transfer paper evenly and evenly, the differences in color create individuality and flavor, and clearly show the skill of the artisan.

-Because this work is so time-consuming, Sinirintu ceased production during the oil crisis in the mid-1970s.
-This was a serious period in which the production of the masterpiece Paratiisi was also discontinued, and the production of the main lineup was forced to end across the board.
-In the 1980s, cheap pottery began to gain popularity, and many ARABIA products were produced that omitted processes and reduced costs, such as by simply attaching pre-made transfer paper or decorating with simple hand painting.
-Compared to the works from the golden age up to that point, the decoration of the works from the 1980s onwards is extremely simple, giving a sense of the difficult times when it was difficult to devote money to time and effort.
-Considering the historical background, Sinirintu is one of the last works from ARABIA's golden age that were very labor-intensive.
+Because this process is so labor-intensive, Sini Linttu ceased production during the oil crisis in the mid-1970s.
+This was a serious period in which production of the masterpiece Paratiisi was also discontinued, resulting in the end of production of the entire major lineup.
+Furthermore, in the 1980s, cheaper ceramics began to emerge, and many ARABIA products were produced with the aim of reducing costs by eliminating processes such as simply applying premade transfer paper or decorating with simple hand painting.
+Compared to works from the previous golden age, works from the 1980s onwards feature extremely simple decorations, evoking a difficult time when time and money could not be allocated to labor.
+Considering the historical context, Sini Linttu is one of the last highly labor-intensive works from ARABIA's golden age.

 Raija Uosikkinen